Scientific Name

 Description

-Turbinicarpus prefer to be in a well-ventilated position in full sun to maintain a good body color and spinal development.
+Turbinicarpus prefers full sun in a well-ventilated position to maintain good body color and spinal development.

 When it comes to watering, the golden rule is "never water when the compost is still damp."
 This is the one error that will certainly kill any plant!
-Watering should commence in the spring, late March to early April, depending upon the weather conditions at the time.
-The plants should initially be given a light spray to encourage them to grow.
+Watering should commence in the spring, depending on the weather conditions.
+The plants should initially be given a light spray to encourage growth.

-These cacti can withstand high summer temperatures and benefit, providing good ventilation.
+These cacti can withstand high summer temperatures and benefit from providing good ventilation.
 Do not be tempted to overcrowd the plants.
 They will be far happier with a bit of space to allow the air to circulate.
-Winter temperatures can be set as low at 44-46 °F (7-8 °C), and providing the plants are kept dry, and the humidity levels are also kept low by good ventilation on bright days.
+Winter temperatures can be as low as 44-46°F (7-8°C), provided the plants are kept dry, and humidity is kept low by good ventilation on bright days.

 See more at How to Grow and Care for Turbinicarpus.